manila/CracklePop/README.md

 2. Hit Enter or Click Run and Bask in the glorious world of Crackles, Pops, and CracklePops.

+OR

+1. Copy the raw bookmarklet code from js/bookmarklet

+2. In your browser of choice navigate to create a new bookmark manually

+3. Paste the copied contents of the js/bookmarklet file into the URL part of the new bookmark.

+4. Navigate to a website that does NOT have a Content Security Policy limiting the execution of this script (recurse.com works well)

 ## How to Run Haskell Version (Tested with GHC 8.0.1 on Debian)

 Depends: